Lodges and Glamping

 Discover the UNESCO World Heritage Site, Olympic National Park with your kids.
 Photo Credit: Catherine Parker

-A British Captain gave Mount Olympus its name back in the 1700s though the Native Americans, like the Quinault and the Hoh, lived and hunted on the peninsula for a millennia before.
+A British Captain gave Mount Olympus its name back in the 1700s, though the Native Americans, like the Quinault and the Hoh, lived and hunted on the peninsula for millennia before.
 Theodore Roosevelt protected the Olympic Peninsula as a national monument in 1909.
 After a visit in 1937, Franklin D. Roosevelt designated the monument a national park in 1938.

 Lodging in Olympic National Park